 - Red clover is typically higher in polyunsaturated fats than ryegrass

-Make sure to check out our Knowledge Hub if you want to read more on the effectiveness of sowing forage seeds.
+Make sure to check out our Knowledge Hub if you want to read more on the effectiveness of sowing grass and clover.